 Keith really wanted maybe 5 updates a day-but the not so hidden agenda/desire-was continuous updates throughout and a more dynamic operation where they would have-ideally-pass-to-pass insight to opportunities, as they did under Desert Storm and Primacy.
 Neither was going to happen-CENTCOM was one of at least a dozen customers that would have loved to have such a capability, but this was a national collection asset and resource management effort-and the COCOMs had resources they could use for Area of Responsibility collections.

-Part of Keith’s initiative was to bundle a number of targeting and visualization initiative capabilities-such as the Battlefield Visualization Initiative (BVI-Brendan Callahan’s tool for NTM situational awareness,) PRISM (a EUCOM targeting synchronization tool put together by Ronnie Baham,) Global Command and Control System (GCCS,) Common Operational Picture (COP,) fielded to CENTCOM during Roving Sands 1996 in the 9th Air Force CAOC-replacing a number of systems, including the theretofore standard Joint Electronic Analysis Program (JEAP,), when the Defense Information Systems Agency (DISA-former Defense Communications Agency) began the massive fielding of GCCS and the Joint Defense Information Control System-Deployed (JDIICS-D,) a suite of network management tools provided as an interim until the Army Joint Network Management System fielded, and the Satellite Tool Kit, among other programs, in order for all involved, but particularly IC elements like CITO, to have better online communications.
+Part of Keith’s initiative was to bundle a number of targeting and visualization initiative capabilities-such as the Battlefield Visualization Initiative (BVI-Brendan Callahan’s tool for NTM situational awareness,) PRISM (a EUCOM targeting synchronization tool put together by Ronnie Baham,) Global Command and Control System (GCCS,) Common Operational Picture (COP,) fielded to CENTCOM during Roving Sands 1995 in the Air Force CAOC-replacing a number of systems, including the theretofore standard Joint Electronic Analysis Program (JEAP,) when the Defense Information Systems Agency (DISA-former Defense Communications Agency) began the massive fielding of GCCS and the Joint Defense Information Control System-Deployed (JDIICS-D,) a suite of network management tools provided as an interim until the Army Joint Network Management System fielded, and the Satellite Tool Kit, among other programs, in order for all involved, but particularly IC elements like CITO, to have better online communications.

 The Joint Deployable Imagery Support System (JDISS) Program Office under LCDR Chris Page was going to work the programmatics, integration work and fielding.